Ch3ri0ur/search/README.md

 Once registered that new user can be used to log in.
 The user is persistently stored in the Google Cloud Datastore.

+Once Authorized the other querys can be tested in the /docs:
+- press on /jwt/{query}
+- press "Try it out"
+- Add a query
+- press "Execute"
+- The results are displayed.

+The /docs also shows the way the return is structured.

 ### Return JSON

 The search proxy returns a list of results in JSON format.
-The results consist of the name and URL of the target webpage.
+The results consist of the title and URL of the target webpage.

 ## Run Localy